rmanium/react-sharables/README.md

 npm publish
 ```

+You can create a `.npmrc` file in your local and add `//npm.pkg.github.com/:_authToken=YOUR_TOKEN` to make the publishing process easier for yourself

 #### Github Pages

 Deploying the `playground-cra` to github pages is simple.
 We create a production build of our example `create-react-app` that showcases your library and then run `gh-pages` to deploy the resulting bundle.
 This can be done as follows: